sttve/sttve/README.md

-#### Hello, I'm Computer Engineering student at the Federal University of Campos and also a Full Stack Engineer, with focus on Front-end trend technologies!
+#### Bachelor of Computer Engineering, I am a student at the Federal University of Campos and also a Full Stack Dev, solutions on Front-end trend technologies!

 ## 🔗 Links